davidfischer-ch/ansible-role-javascript-app/README.md

 Any valid value in `jsapp_hosting_implementations`:

+- `local`: Copy to a local directory (can be a NFS volume mounted locally too).
 - `none`: Do nothing.
 - `s3`: Upload on an AWS S3 bucket.

 If hosting on a S3 bucket, then you must define extra variables (see [Required If Hosting On AWS S3](#required-if-hosting-on-aws-s3)).

+If hosting locally, then you must define extra variables (see [Required If Hosting Locally](#required-if-hosting-locally)).

 #### Variable `jsapp_instance_name`